entttom/unifi-doorbell-monitor/README.md

    line 29 instead of  `--no-video-deco --no-embedded-video --video-x=0 --video-y=0 --width=924 --height=600`

+**How does it work**

-Use Home Assistant or Iobroker to call http://IP_ADRESS:3000/api/ring_ring/ to turn off the monitor for 30 seconds and sho the stream.
+Use Home Assistant or Iobroker to call http://IP_ADRESS:3000/api/ring_ring/ when the bell is ringing to turn on the monitor for 30 seconds and show the stream.
+The monitor will turn off after 30 seconds.

 **Attention: You should assign a static IP adress to your raspberry.**